-In the Ukulhas area there are at least 5 sandbanks that are available at different times of the year.
-Mostly tourists are visited three of them.
+In the Ukulhas area, there are at least 5 sandbanks that are available at different times of the year.
+Most tourists are visited three of them.
 I visited all of them at different times.
-Such places are a unique Maldivian experience where you can feel yourself like Robinson Crusoe, being cut off from the outside world!
+Such places are a unique Maldivian experience where you can feel like Robinson Crusoe, being cut off from the outside world!

-The length of one of them is approximately 100-150 m and is available year around.
-There is cool house reef with plenty of fish, stingrays and even turtles.
+The length of one of them is approximately 100-150 m and is available year-round.
+There is a cool house reef with plenty of fish, stingrays, and even turtles.
 Visibility – up to 40 m!
-I was not able to fully explore it, because at the end the current becomes strong, so I had to go back to a sandbank.
+I was not able to fully explore it, at the end the current becomes strong, so I had to go back to a sandbank.

 Sometimes tourists from nearby resorts are brought to this sandbank, so it can be crowded or no one at all.

-There is no palms, so you must take umbrellas and a portable refrigerator with you (the hotel provides).
+There are no palms, so you must take umbrellas and a portable refrigerator with you (the hotel provides them).

-From Ukulhas, trips to resorts such as Nika Island, Gangehi, Ellaidhoo by Cinnamon can be organised on request.
+From Ukulhas, trips to resorts such as Nika Island, Gangehi, Ellaidhoo by Cinnamon can be organized on request.
 The cost depends on the resort.
-The hotel only charges for transfers to / from the resort.
-But entrance fee is paid separately at the resort (about $ 100-150 per person).
+The hotel only charges for transfers to/from the resort.
+But the entrance fee is paid separately at the resort (about $ 100-150 per person).

 Access to the villas is at an additional cost.

-Hotels can organise two types of dinner: on the beach and on the sandbank.
+Hotels can organize two types of dinners: on the beach and on the sandbank.
 The cost of the first is about $ 100 per pair, the second is about $ 250.
-The high cost of sandbank dinner is because of high cost of logistics.
+The high cost of sandbank dinners is because of the high cost of logistics.

-On the beach, unlike Rasdhoo, you can organise a fairly private candlelight dinner for two.
+On the beach, unlike Rasdhoo, you can organize a fairly private candlelight dinner for two.
 No one will disturb you.

-Ukulhas is one of the few local islands where such activity is organised because it requires knowledge of the places and availability of special speed boat that can sail to a depth ocean.
+Ukulhas is one of the few local islands where such activity is organized because it requires knowledge of the places and availability of special speed boats that can sail to a depth ocean.

-Safari with dolphins.
 Not regularly arranged because the natural habitat of dolphins is far from Ukulhas.
 However, I saw them several times along the way from the sandbank.
-They are not very friendly and do not allow to swim close to themselves.
+They are not very friendly and do not allow them to swim close to themselves.

-Diving.
-There is only one dive centre on the island.
+There is only one dive center on the island.
 This is due to the limit of dive spots nearby.
 Usually, divers go to Rasdhoo or other islands of the central and southern Ari Atoll.

-The island has everything you need: a hospital, a school, a fitness centre and a football field, several shops and cafes (now there are 5 of them, including a Thai restaurant).
+The island has everything you need: a hospital, a school, a fitness center, and a football field, several shops and cafes.
 Near the pier is a small mosque.
 Although there are few shops on the island, only 4-5, and the choice of products is limited.
 However, here you can buy drinks, fruits, cookies, etc.

 After the rain, the streets can literally turn into rivers!
 So be prepared for this.

-I always stay at Ukulhas Inn – one of the first hotels in Ukulhas, which has been open since 2015.
+I always stay at Shaviyani Retreat or Nala Veli – one of the first hotels in Ukulhas, which has been open since 2015.
 Its main features are a high level of service, reasonable prices and family rooms with up to 4 beds!